rschristopher/rschristopher.github.io/src/services.md

 ## [🔐 Saving](saving/index.md)

 Bitcoin isn’t yours unless you hold your own keys.
-We help clients take control of their custody setups — with careful attention to privacy, durability, and independence from custodians or custodial hardware/software platforms.
+We help clients take control of their custody setups — with careful attention to privacy, durability, and independence from custodial hardware/software platforms.

 - Wallet selection and cold storage workflows
 - Multisig setups with coordinator independence